tlestang/HPCBC-code-review-12102022/slides/slides.md

 Code review is peer learning.

 - Spread of good practices.
-- Homogeneisation of styles and practices
+- Homogeneisation of styles and practices.

 . . .